 Roll Over Protective Structures (ROPS) are designed for use on all Argo models.
-Part No. 848-40-2 provides roll over protection and lap belts for the driver and front seat passenger of all Argo 8 x 8 models except the Avengers.
-Part No. 848-40-4 provides roll over protection and lap belts for driver, front seat passenger and two passengers in the optional rear bench seat (Part No. 849-60).
-Part Nos.
-849-90-2 and 849-90-4 fit the 8x8Avenger and Frontier models.
-Part No. 648-47 provides roll over protection and lap belts for driver and front seat passenger of all 6x6 Frontiers.
+Part No. 848-90-2 provides roll over protection and lap belts for the driver and front seat passenger of all Argo 8 x 8 models.
+Part No. 848-90-4 provides roll over protection and lap belts for driver, front seat passenger and two passengers in the optional rear bench seat (Part No. 849-80).
+Part No. 648-47 provides roll over protection and lap belts for driver and front seat passenger of all 6x6 models.